-The three most useful gadgets that any dashboard can benefit from are:
+The three most useful gadgets we think any dashboard can benefit from are:

 Pie Charts for Jira

 There are some limitations to this built-in gadget (e.g. the colors and ordering can’t be changed).
-Additional gadgets can be added through the Atlassian Marketplace which resolve these limitations, we'll discuss in more detail below.
+Additional gadgets such as Custom Charts for Jira can be added from the Atlassian Marketplace to resolve these limitations; we’ll discuss in more detail below.

 Two Dimensional Filter Statistics for Jira